 In 2013 Sanders introduced a bill to tax Wall Street speculators blaming the greed, recklessness and illegal activities on Wall Street for the economic and deficit crisis in the U.S.

 That, of course, is all legal and therefore acceptable and excluded from consideration.
-In fact, Sanders wants to increase spending in both areas.
+In fact, Sanders wants to increase spending in both programs.

 For more on Sanders background with links to all of the aforementioned information and much more background information click here.

-Next, I’d like to take a look at the reality of the socialist concept and some of Bernie’s proposals.
-Meanwhile- Starting to get a feel of the Bern are we?
+In part two, we’ll take a look at the reality of the socialist concept along with some of Bernie’s proposals.
+All part of really feeling the Bern.

 Go on to Part Two of the Bernie Sanders Deception.